Review: Doppler Labs Here One smart earbuds

 I’ve always been particularly excited by the future that smart wireless earbuds offer.
 Having a device in your ear that can effortlessly take voice input and give auditory feedback is truly going to shift how people engage with computers and the world.
 Augmented reality doesn’t need a visual headset like HoloLens to revolutionize interactions, earbuds and audio interfaces could very well be the place we see the next bouts of consumer attention, especially as digital assistants like Siri and Alexa see their skills improve.

 Regardless of what the company claims, the Here One is a device with an always-on future embedded in its philosophy.
 The device’s short battery life curtails these early dreams, but the ideas surrounding active listening and some of the more experimental efforts the company is currently engaged with paint the picture of a future where we can hear the future we want to.
-Though most wireless earbuds currently mimic the headphones we’ve had for decades, I would be surprised to see the technology Doppler Labs has built for the Here Ones not to be found in the next generation of wireless ‘buds.
+Though most wireless earbuds currently mimic the headphones we’ve had for decades, I would be surprised not to see the technology Doppler Labs has built for the Here Ones to be found in the next generation of wireless ‘buds.

 These headphones are a taste of a near-term future that is full of exciting possibility.
 Augmented reality isn’t just about Magic Leap, it’s about being able to customize what the future sounds like to you.